 Often times, a divorce trial will involve one spouse attempting to obtain property that the other spouse inherited, acquired by gift, bequest, devise or descent, or property acquired in exchange for property the other spouse owned prior to the marriage.
-Often times, thousands if not hundreds of thousands of dollars is at stake.
+Often times, thousands if not hundreds of thousands of dollars are at stake.
 Our divorce attorneys thoroughly investigate and prepare for trial to ensure the best possible outcome for our clients.

 While our experienced divorce lawyers and divorce attorneys at Brydon, Swearengen & England P.C. in Jefferson City and Columbia regularly practice in high conflict divorces and have a reputation for aggressive and tenacious representation, our divorce lawyers also recognize that trial and litigation is not necessarily the goal of every client.
 Our family law and divorce lawyers understand that family law issues are emotional and frustrating often causing stress and worry, not only for the adult parties involved but for the children as well.
-Our attorneys will assist in facilitating family counseling, mediation and settlement as alternatives to trial.
+Our attorneys will assist in facilitating family counseling, mediation, and settlement as alternatives to trial.

 Divorce Attorneys in Jefferson City, MO

-Our divorce lawyers at Brydon, Swearengen & England P.C. in Jefferson City have a reputation for excellence, thorough preparation and innovation.
+Our divorce lawyers at Brydon, Swearengen & England P.C. in Jefferson City have a reputation for excellence, thorough preparation, and innovation.
 Members of our legal team have been invited to lecture at various speaking engagements sponsored by the Missouri Bar and other community organizations.
 At Brydon, Swearengen & England P.C. in Jefferson City, our attorneys have the experience you need to vigorously represent you in contested divorce trials involving complex property issues or fighting for child custody.
 Our divorce attorneys and family lawyers have diverse experience and complimentary talents to provide you attentive, efficient service.